Iping

-Iping is a village and parish in the Chichester district of West Sussex, England.
-It lies within the civil parish of Stedham with Iping, just off the A272 road 2 mi west of Midhurst.
-The village lies on the River Rother.
+Iping is a village and former civil parish, now in the parish of Stedham with Iping, in the Chichester district of West Sussex, England.
+It lies just off the A272 road 2 mi west of Midhurst, on the River Rother.
+In 1931 the parish had a population of 400.

 Etymology

 The Old English name means settlement of the family or followers of a man called Ipa.

 History

 Iron age

 There is an Iron Age contour fort on the hill at Hammer Wood north of the village.

 Iping Roman station

 This rectangular earthwork with rounded corners lies astride the Roman road between two major British tribal centres at Noviomagus Regnorum (Chichester) and Calleva Atrebatum (Silchester), which runs north–south through Iping.
 Measuring 86 × 112 m, the area enclosed by the turf defences was about 0.9 ha, and would have contained the official posting station or mansio and perhaps an iron-smithy.
 It is similar in size to the way stations at Hardham and Alfoldean on Stane Street.
 The station is situated at National Grid Reference SU:844261 (51° 1'40.46"N - 0°47'51.16"W), just over two miles to the north of Iping village and little over half a mile from the crossroads in the centre of the village of Milland, just south-east of the point where the Roman road crossed the Hammer Stream.
 Although unexcavated, surface finds of Roman material have been found within the confines of the earthwork.
 It could easily be confused with the Hammer Wood Iron Age contour fort which lies much closer to modern Iping.